Nordstrom/ctrace-go/README.md

 ```

 ## Usage
 Add instrumentation to the operations you want to track.
-This is composed primarily of using "spans" around operations of interest and adding log statements to capture useful data relevant to those operations.
+Most of this is done by middleware.

 ### Singleton Initialization
 First initialize the Global Tracer Singleton as early as possible.